 (see Exercise 10 in Section 2.4).
-Suppose that $a \equiv b$ and that j is a positive integer.
-By definition, we know that n|(a-b).
-It then follows from the above equation that $n|(a^j-b^j)$.
-We conclude that $a^j \equiv b^j$.
+From the equation, it is easy to see that if n|(a-b), then $n|(a^j-b^j)$ for each positive integer j.

-Note that parts (1), (2), and (3) of this theorem show that congruence modulo n defines an equivalence relation on \mathbb{Z} .
-Parts (5) through (8) can be summarized by saying that in any expression involving $+, -, \cdot$, and positive integer exponents (that is, any "polynomial"), if individual terms are replaced by other terms that are congruent to them modulo n, the resulting expression is congruent to the original.
+Note that parts 1-3 show that congruence modulo n defines an equivalence relation on \mathbb{Z} .
+Parts 5-8 can be summarized by saying that in any expression involving $+,-,\cdot$, and positive integer exponents (that is, any "polynomial"), if individual terms are replaced by other terms that are congruent to them modulo n, the resulting expression is congruent to the original.
 (Do you notice anything related to induction in this comment?)
 To illustrate this, consider the polynomial Q defined by $Q(x) = 3x^3 + 22x^2 - 6x + 73$.
 Suppose that we want to find the remainder when Q(17) is divided by 5.
-Using the results from Theorem 3.3, we have (modulo 5)
+Using the theorem, we have (modulo 5)